drog41813/prework-study-guide/README.md

-Please refer to the LICENSE in the repo.
+# prework-study-guide
+act as a study guide throughout the course of the boot camp